inforlife/process/development.md

 To make sure nobody introduces changes into production without review, we have defined the following rules.

-1. Nobody can add code directly neither to **development**, but only through the merge of a pull request.
+1. Nobody can add code directly to **master**, but only through the merge of a pull request.